cerkit/ghost-cerkit-theme/README.md

 Based on the default theme for [Ghost](http://github.com/tryghost/ghost/).
 This theme is fully responsive and adapts to any screen size.
 It is also accessible with screen reader links to relevant site components.

 There is a full working site using this theme at [cerkit.com](https://cerkit.com).
+Another example can be found at [Storm of Wolves](http://mayanmisfit.xyz) (possibly NSFW on some posts).

 ## Screenshots